EthSharp/ethsharp-compiler/README.md

 This readme will be updated as progress continues and the project comes closer to real-world usability.

 If you want to contribute, join our [Slack](https://join.slack.com/t/ethsharp/shared_invite/MjM3ODAyNDc1MzM1LTE1MDQ2NjA1MzMtN2E2YjRhZGNhNQ).

-Have a look at the current roadmap on Trello [here](https://trello.com/b/HI0fJRvI/development).